ApexRMS/wisdm/docs/getting_started.md

 ### Spatial Data Inputs

-Under the **Project Properties**, which you can view by double-clicking in the **Library Explorer** window the *Project* called *Definitions*, you'll find the **Covariates** datasheet.
+Under the **Project Properties**, which you can view by double-clicking in the **Library Explorer** window, in the *Project* called *Definitions*, you'll find the **Covariates** datasheet.
 Here, you must list the names of all covariates you want to consider for model development.

 <br>
 <img align="middle" style="padding: 3px" width="700" src="assets/images/covariates.png">